MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/sample-crisis-communication-app.md

 1. **Save** and **Publish** the app.

 ### Update the request help Flow

 This flow will send an adaptive card to a central Teams team requesting help.

 ![Import app package](media/sample-crisis-communication-app/21-Request-Help.png)

 Before completing these step, first create a Teams team for your crisis management team.
 Once you do, you can get the ID for it and bring it into your flow.
-If you need help creating a Teams team, jump to [Create a central crisis management Teams team]() NEEDS A LINK
+If you need help creating a Teams team, jump to [Create a central crisis management Teams team](#create-a-central-crisis-management-teams-team).

-1. Navigate to the Teams channel that you want to post all of your help requests to
+1. Navigate to the Teams channel that you want to post all of your help requests to.
 1. Select the **...** menu for the channel.
-1. Select **Get link to channel**
+1. Select **Get link to channel**.

     ![Get link to channel](media/sample-crisis-communication-app/17-Get-link-to-channel.png)

-1. Copy link and paste it in a text editor
+1. Copy link and paste it in a text editor.

     ![Copy link](media/sample-crisis-communication-app/18-Copy-link.png)